OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/04-Enumerate_Applications_on_Webserver.md

 owasp.org name server ns2.secure.net.
 ```

 A zone transfer can now be requested to the name servers for the domain `example.com`.
 If the tester is fortunate, they may receive a list of the DNS entries for this domain in response.
 This will include the obvious `www.example.com` and the not-so-obvious `helpdesk.example.com` and `webmail.example.com` (and possibly others).
-Check all names returned by the zone transfer and consider all of those which are related to the target being evaluated.
+Check all the names returned by the zone transfer and consider all of those which are related to the target being evaluated.

 Trying to request a zone transfer for `owasp.org` from one of its name servers: